laginha/yard/docs/utils/resource_object.md

 }
 ```

-results in the same *JSON* response
+result in the same *JSON* response

 ```javascript
 {